idc9/r_jive/README.md

 Help and Support
 ================

 Additional documentation, examples and code revisions are coming soon.
-For questions, issues or feature requests please reach out to Iain: <iain@unc.edu>.
+For questions, issues or feature requests please reach out to Iain: <idc9@cornell.edu>.

 #### Documentation